How Long Do RV Generators Last?

-Whether you’re exploring an area where you will knowingly be far from amenities including external power sources, or you are experiencing an unexpected power outage where you’re hooked up, a generator is an important asset for your RV.
+Whether you’re exploring an area where you will knowingly be far from amenities including external power sources, or you are experiencing an unexpected power outage where you’re hooked up, backup power with a generator is an important asset for your RV.

 With a properly sized generator and battery bank, you should be able to run your generator for 8 to 20 hours.
 With the right set up, 8-10 hours should properly re-charge your batteries for overnight use.